 Creation of the new Silk Hope Fire Station has resulted in the razing of the old Fire Station/Community Building.
 Since the late 1960s that facility had served the Silk Hope Community well, providing a Community meeting center for the Scouts, wedding and anniversary receptions, senior citizen groups, graduation celebrations, and many other Community-Building activities.

 The new Firehouse was not designed to have suitable facilities (kitchen, etc.) or room to serve as our Community Building.
 The Silk Hope Ruritan Club decided to devote a large part of our Community-Building effort to financing, building, and operating the brand-new Silk Hope Community Building on land purchased by the Club in June 2000.

 We need the help of every member of the Silk Hope Community, as well as our many other friends throughout the area and the state, to complete the financing/mortgage payments of this major asset for the Community.

-The Silk Hope Ruritan Club will hold its 40th Old Fashioned Farmers Day Event this Labor day 2015!
-September 4,5 & 6... in the Farm Heritage theme park.
+The Silk Hope Ruritan Club celebrates its Old Fashioned Farmers Day Event every Labor day weekend at the Farm Heritage theme park.

 The Silk Hope Ruritan Club gives the recipients of the scholarship awards in the month of July.